Which type of devotional service do you prefer?

 Following too many gurus simply indicates dissatisfaction resulting from confusion.
 When we are confused we are dissatisfied.
 In the spiritual path, such a mental framework drives us to search for GURUS.
 The people who follow many gurus are lost just because of following so many gurus.
 On the other hand, ‘FOLLOWING’ many gurus is not truly possible!
 If someone says it is possible, he is lying.

 Because following is a term to describe dedication and sincerity.
 When we follow a path, we are committed to it.
 When commitment rules, there is no question of having multitudinous approaches.
 There remains no question of following many gurus!
 If you are following many gurus, get it clear that you aren’t, because you lack commitment and sincerity.
+It can affect your spiritual health.
 When ‘many’ (gurus in this case) come to the picture, it simply means variety.

 When you are presented with variety, it is obvious that there will be confusion and then finally dissatisfaction follows.
 Not all gurus are the same.
 If they were, why would man ever go searching for another!
 So, understand that following many gurus is not ideal.
 The “following” cannot happen in this case!